15 Top Hospitality Tech Companies in 2026 Transforming Hotels & Travel

 Smart irrigation systems, low-flow fixtures with pressure optimization, and greywater recycling reduce water consumption by 30-50% while maintaining aesthetic standards and guest satisfaction.

 AI-powered inventory management reduces food waste by 40-60% through precise demand forecasting.
-Automated composting and recycling systems with sensors ensure proper waste sorting.
+Automated composting and recycling systems with sensors confirm proper waste sorting.

 Not all emerging technologies warrant immediate adoption.
 Consider this general timeline: